JN-Husch/Portable-Receiver-Display/README.md

 ## Software Installation

-_Manual installation follows below, automatic install script will hopefully be available in the future!_

 1. Install Linux Image on Raspberry SD card and boot the Pi.
 Recommended: Raspberry Pi OS Lite (64-bit)

 2. Install readsb + tar1090 on the Pi as explained here: https://github.com/wiedehopf/adsb-scripts/wiki/Automatic-installation-for-readsb

-3. Connect to your Pi via SSH and run the following commands:

-   3.1 Installation of Pip:

-		sudo apt install python3-pip

-   3.2 Installation of PIL

-		python3 -m pip install --upgrade Pillow

-   3.3 Installation of Schedule

-		pip install schedule

-   3.4 Installation of Dateutil

-		pip install python-dateutil

-   3.5 Installation of GPS interfacing software (optional):

-		sudo -H pip3 install gps3

-5. Enable SPI communication for the E-Ink display

-   4.1 Run the following command on your Pi:

-		sudo raspi-config

-   4.2 Navigate to:

-		Interfacing Options -> SPI

-   4.3 Select Yes Enable SPI Interface

-   4.4 Select Finish

-6. _(optional if usinga GPS module:)_ Enable Serial communication for the GPS (based on this helpfull guide: https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4)

-   5.1 Run the following command on your Pi:
+3. Run the automatic installation script by running the following command:

-		sudo raspi-config

-   5.2 Navigate to:

-		Interfacing Options -> Serial

-   5.3 Select Yes Enable Serial Interface

-   5.4 Select No if you get asked if you want to allow access to the login-shell via serial connection

-   5.5 Select Yes again if you get asked if you want to keep the Serial Interface enabled

-   5.6 Select Finish
+   		#sudo bash -c "$(wget -O - https://raw.githubusercontent.com/JN-Husch/Portable-Receiver-Display/main/scripts/adsb_installer.sh)"

+	(It is also possible to manually install the software, see [docs/manual_installation.md](docs/manual_installation.md) for instructions.

-7. Reboot your Pi by running:
+4. Reboot your Pi by running:

 		sudo reboot

-8. Copy the contents of the ADSB folder to your Pi, by running the following 6 commands:
+5. Copy the contents of the ADSB folder to your Pi, by running the following 6 commands:

 		cd /home/pi
 		git clone --depth 1 --no-checkout https://github.com/JN-Husch/Portable-Receiver-Display.git PRDS